francisseco/StePS-JANUS/README.md

-# StePS - STEreographically Projected cosmological Simulations in the JANUS cosmological model
+# StePS JANUS - STEreographically Projected cosmological Simulations in the JANUS cosmological model

 ## An N-body code for non-periodic JANUS cosmological simulations